ratify-project/ratify/docs/archive/meeting-notes/ratify-weekly-notes-2022-Jan-2022-Jun.md

 - [Update sample configs with multiple cert](https://github.com/deislabs/ratify/pull/163)

 ### Presentation/Discussion Agenda Items:
-- Scenarios to consider when [Cosign/Notary verification shares configuration ](https://github.com/deislabs/ratify/issues/161)
+- Scenarios to consider when [Cosign/Notation verification shares configuration ](https://github.com/deislabs/ratify/issues/161)
     - Registry auth for cosign artifact
         - ListReferrers uses google container registry to fetch cosign artifacts associated.
 Needs authProvider credential to be used by google container registry client.
 (This is not a huge fix)
         - Cosign verifier plugin itself needs the auth credentials to pull signature from private registry.
 Biggest issue is that Ratify verifies artifacts however cosign signatures are OCI images stored in the same repository using specific naming convention.
 Thus referrer store is not the actual one pulling the consign signature but verifier is currently.
     TODO: We will call out the limitation for now and focus on other higher pri items
-    - Customer should be able to specify cosign signature or notary signature is required
+    - Customer should be able to specify cosign signature or notation signature is required
 - Github action for updating helmchart on release
 - [Jimmy] AWS support for oras is coming soon
 ### Notes: